6 Ways to Create Urgency in the Sales Cycle

 Some salespeople might resist the notion of creating urgency by saying it’s too difficult to “train” a prospect to think this way, but the truth is, that’s exactly what you’re doing when you’re selling.
 In order to create a mutually beneficial business relationship, you must set expectations at the beginning of the relationship.

-We’ve identified 4 simple ways you can start building urgency and accountability into every interaction with a prospect or customer.
+Now that you know some of the factors that influence your ability to establish a solid business relationship and increase your sales cycle, let's dive in to six simple ways you can start building urgency and accountability into every interaction with a prospect or customer.

 Guide Your Prospects